smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 permitted to use.
 To take advantage of this strategy, the LSAM server user profile SMANET must not be allowed to submit jobs from OpCon.

-To have users other than QSYSOPR or QSECOFR perform IBM i LSAM menu functions, the system\'s security officer is responsible for creating the user profiles and for granting appropriate authority to the program objects in the SMAGPL and SMAPGM libraries and the database files in the SMADTA library (or the libraries created to fulfill these roles in an alternate LSAM environment).
+To have users other than QSYSOPR or QSECOFR perform IBM i LSAM menu functions, the system's security officer is responsible for creating the user profiles and for granting appropriate authority to the program objects in the SMAGPL and SMAPGM libraries and the database files in the SMADTA library (or the libraries created to fulfill these roles in an alternate LSAM environment).
 Detailed instructions for enabling user profiles to use the IBM i LSAM menu functions can be found in the LSAM Security and Object Authority topic.

 A helpful LSAM tool that can be used for modifying the object authority of any object in the IBM i operating system is the Agent's Object